 Iceland is a pioneer in the use of geothermal energy for space heating.
 Generating electricity with geothermal energy has increased significantly in recent years.
 Geothermal power facilities currently generate 25% of the country's total electricity production.

 During the course of the 20th century, Iceland went from what was one of Europe's poorest countries, dependent upon peat and imported coal for its energy, to a country with a high standard of living where practically all stationary energy is derived from renewable resources.
-In 2009, roughly 84% of primary energy use in Iceland came from indigenous renewable resources.
-Thereof 66% was from geothermal.
+In 2014, roughly 85% of primary energy use in Iceland came from indigenous renewable resources.
+There of 66% was from geothermal.